 After vetting One ilk, he suggested Lindsay shadow him for a year to better understand how you run a company at Amazon’s scale.
 She agreed.
 Throughout the year of shadowing, they had many debates about the ethical responsibility of individuals and companies within the technology community.

 Their mental sparring sessions led Werner to propose they combine forces and start a company to solve for unethical realities in the technology community.
 Summer 2017, they co-founded Sapientia.
-A company focused on technology and ethics with impact.
+It focuses on technology and ethics with impact.

 Who are Lindsay and Werner?

-If you’re into bikes, purposeful design, dogs, human rights, or gruelling adventures, you might get along.
-She spent the first part of her professional life working off Parliament Hill in Canada helping change federal legislation in support of basic human rights and the cessation of genocide.
+Known to get agitated at social injustices, and having to sit in one spot for too long.
+She spent the first part of her professional life working off Parliament Hill in Canada helping change federal legislation themed to human rights and the cessation of genocide.

-Changing federal legislation is slow.
-Craving pace, Lindsay left the hill and entered the technology world.
-This translated to freelancing as a curator and consultant, which involved building and leading teams, often internationally, and executing a slew of projects themed to human rights policy.
-Some of her collaborators included the Canadian Government, TED, Google, the World Economic Forum (WEF), Black+Blum, and more.
+Changing federal laws is slow.
+Craving pace, after six years, Lindsay left the hill and entered the technology world to freelance as a curator and consultant.
+This translated into building and leading teams, typically global in scale, and executing projects rooted in human rights policy.
+Some of her collaborators included the Canadian Government, TED, Google, the World Economic Forum (WEF), Eames (Herman Miller), Black+Blum, and more.

 She sat on the board of Open North, an organization that uses open data and technology to engage citizens in the political process.
 Then moved to Indonesia to help run three companies.
-Upon returning to Canada, she was pulled into the WEF’s Global Shapers community, and led their first international project involving over 250 cities.
+Upon returning to Canada, she devised and led the Global Shapers community’s first international project involving over 250 cities for the WEF.

 Following this, she moved to New York, where she started One ilk.
-On the side, she helped launch the first global Makers Digest, and curated New York’s publication for a year.
-She’s also a self-taught designer, has created products from concept to market, including bags, rugs, shoes, digital fun, and supported a complete gutting and re-design of an old loft in New York.
-Now she’s building Sapientia, and trying to spend less time in planes.
+Simultaneously helping launch the first global Makers Digest, and curating New York’s publication for a year.
+She’s also a self-taught designer, has created products from concept to market, including bags, rugs, shoes, digital fun, and supported the complete gutting and re-design of an old loft in New York.
+Now she’s building Sapientia, training to become a death doula on the side, and trying to spend less time in planes.

 Dr. Werner Vogels

-He is currently the CTO and VP of Amazon, where he drives the company’s technology vision.
-A vision anchored in supporting Amazon’s customers, and helping the company innovate.
+Werner is currently the CTO and VP of Amazon, where he drives the company’s technology vision.

-Vogels holds a Ph.D. from the Vrije Universiteit in Amsterdam and has authored many articles for journals and conferences, most of them on distributed systems technologies for enterprise computing.
+Werner has a Ph.D. from Vrije Universiteit in Amsterdam.
+To that end, he’s authored a number of articles for journals and conferences.
+The majority of which are themed to distributed systems technologies for enterprise computing.